robbie-cao/trusted-services/docs/developer/software-requirements.rst

    * Python3.6 and the modules listed in ``<project>/requirements.txt``.
    * GCC supporting the deployment.

-       * `opteesp` environment: a host to aarch64 cross-compiler is needed.
-Please use the compilers specified by the `OP-TEE documentation`_.
+       * `opteesp` and `sp` environments: a host to aarch64 cross-compiler is needed.
+Please use the compilers specified by the
+         `OP-TEE documentation`_.
        * `arm-linux` environment: a host to aarch64 linux cross-compiler is needed.
 Please use the version `9.2-2019.12` of the
          "aarch64-none-linux-gnu" compiler available from `arm Developer`_.